Working with the Arranger

 Notice

-Sections are displayed in the software using the names of the Scene they reference.
-Sections do not have separate names from the Scene they represent.
-On the controller, they are referenced by their position, for example, #4.
+Sections are displayed in the software using the name of the Scene that they reference, they do not have separate names from the Scene they represent.
+While you are organizing your arrangement, you can rename Scenes to your liking directly from the Song view.

 Renaming Scenes in the Song view